H-1B visa applications open up next week

 When demand exceeds supply, the visas are awarded through a lottery system.

-And this year, there are additional stress factors: The political environment is decidedly less welcoming to foreigners and one of the favored processing options has been eliminated.
+And this year, there are additional stress factors: The political environment is decidedly less welcoming to foreigners and one of the favored processing options has been put on hold.

 For an additional $1,225 fee, premium processing guarantees that an H-1B petition is reviewed within 15 days (if it's selected in the lottery).
 According to USCIS, premium processing filings accounted for 59% of the total H-1B filings in 2016.
 But in March, USCIS announced it was temporarily freezing that option on April 3.